 Sometimes doctors may label prism as "compensatory prism" or "therapeutic prism," but there are no generally accepted criteria to distinguish these terms and the prism is the exact same from an optical sense regardless of how it's used.

 Although prescribing prism can be very helpful, prisms are not without their difficulties.
 The basic description of what a prism is may seem very straightforward, but there are a number of "side effects" which may diminish the benefits especially for larger amounts of prism.
 For one thing, the effect of the prism is not uniform across the field of vision and this can create various distortions if the amount of prism is high.

 Prisms can also cause a shift in visual space by changing where an image is located.
 In therapy, this is sometimes intentionally used with what is called yoked prism.
-Here the base direction is the same for each eye (example: 5Δ BU OD / 5Δ BU OS = five prism diopters base up right eye and five prism diopters base up left eye).
+Here the base direction is the same for each eye (example: 5Δ BU OD / 5Δ BU OS = five prism diopters base up in the right eye and five prism diopters base up in the left eye).

 This concept can be a bit difficult to understand, even for some eye doctors!
 Yoked prisms create no overall glasses prescription power difference right vs. left eye, BUT yoked prism does change the perception of space by shifting the image location for the visual system.
 In our 5Δ BU OD / 5Δ BU OS example, the image is shifted DOWN (remember, the image shifts away from the base of the prism = towards the apex, if the base is UP the image moves DOWN), which requires the patient's visual system to make an adjustment to move the eyes down also.
 To FURTHER complicate matters, a small amount of magnification also occurs, depending on where the image falls along the base-to-apex path.